 The Company is not in commercial production on any of its resource properties and accordingly, it does not generate cash from operations.
 The Company finances its activities by raising capital through equity issuances.
-As at March 31, 2017, the Company had a working capital surplus of \$11,709,912 (June 30, 2016 - \$27,159,677).
-The current working capital is dedicated towards the completion of exploration programs, obligations and operations under the Company's principal supply agreement, feasibility studies on the lithium and borate projects along with continued work at the pilot plant.
-In order to meet the Company's planned growth and development activities, the Company budgets to spend an aggregate of approximately \$17 million during fiscal 2017, with approximately \$7 million on the Feasibility Study and related expenditures, approximately \$2 million on pilot plant related capital expenditures and approximately \$8 million on general and administrative corporate expenditures.
+As at June 30, 2017, the Company had a working capital surplus of \$33,887,374

+(June 30, 2016 - \$27,159,677).
+The current working capital is dedicated towards the completion of exploration programs, feasibility studies on the lithium projects along with continued work at the pilot plant.
+In order to meet the Company's planned growth and development activities, the Company budgets to spend an aggregate of approximately \$19.5 million during fiscal 2018, with approximately \$6.0 million on the Feasibility Study and related expenditures, approximately \$2.6 million on pilot plant related capital expenditures, approximately \$4.0 million on the Zinnwald project and approximately \$6.9 million on general and administrative corporate expenditures.